flatcar-archive/flatcar-docs/os/configuring-date-and-timezone.md

 $ sudo systemctl start ntpd
 ```

-or with this Flatcar Linux Config snippet:
+or with this Container Linux Config snippet:

 ```yaml container-linux-config
 systemd: